Happiness (Fridge album)

-Happiness is a studio album by the English instrumental post-rock band Fridge.
+Happiness is the fourth studio album by the English instrumental post-rock band Fridge.
 It was released in 2001 on Text Records.
 According to AllMusic, the album's highlights are "Cut Up Piano and Xylophone" described as a "soft, gauzy piece reminiscent of '70s minimalism", and "Five Four Child Voice".

 It was re-released in April 2023 on vinyl, having been "restored, reconstructed, and remastered" by Fridge guitarist Kieran Hebden (aka Four Tet).